Babesiosis: Treatment

 Treatment of asymptomatic carriers should be considered if parasites are still detected after 3 months.
 In mild-to-moderate babesiosis, the treatment of choice is a combination of atovaquone and azithromycin.
 This regimen is preferred to clindamycin and quinine because it has fewer side effects.
 The standard course is 7 to 10 days, but this is extended to at least 6 weeks in people with relapsing disease.
 Even mild cases are recommended to be treated to decrease the chance of inadvertently transmitting the infection by donating blood.
 In severe babesiosis, the combination of clindamycin and quinine is preferred.
 In life-threatening cases, exchange transfusion is performed.
-In this procedure, the infected red blood cells are removed and replaced with uninfected ones.
+In this procedure, the infected red blood cells are removed and replaced with uninfected ones; toxins produced by the parasites may also be removed.

-Imidocarb is a drug used for treatment of babesiosis in dogs.
+Imidocarb is a drug used for the treatment of babesiosis in dogs.

 Extracts of the poisonous, bulbous plant Boophone disticha are used in the folk medicine of South Africa to treat equine babesiosis.
 B. disticha is a member of the daffodil family Amaryllidaceae and has also been used in preparations employed as arrow poisons, hallucinogens, and in embalming.
 The plant is rich in alkaloids, some of which display an action similar to that of scopolamine.

 Epidemiology

 Babesiosis is a vector-borne illness usually transmitted by Ixodes scapularis ticks.
 B. microti uses the same tick vector as Lyme disease, and may occur in conjunction with Lyme.
 The organism can also be transmitted by blood transfusion.
 Ticks of domestic animals, especially Rhipicephalus (Boophilus) microplus and R. (B.) decoloratus transmit several species of Babesia to livestock, causing considerable economic losses to farmers in tropical and subtropical regions.

 In the United States, the majority of babesiosis cases are caused by B. microti, and occur in the Northeast and northern Midwest from May through October.
 Areas with especially high rates include eastern Long Island, Fire Island, Nantucket Island, and Martha's Vineyard.

 The Centers for Disease Control and Prevention now requires state health departments to report infections using Form OMB No. 0920-0728.
 In 2014, Rhode Island had an incidence of 16.3 reported infections per 100,000 people.

 In Europe, B. divergens is the primary cause of infectious babesiosis and is transmitted by I. ricinus.

-Babesiosis has emerged in Lower Hudson Valley, New York, since 2001.
+Babesiosis has emerged in the Lower Hudson Valley, New York, since 2001.

 In Australia, one locally-acquired case of B. microti has been reported, which was fatal.
-A subsequent investigation found no additional evidence of human Babesiosis in over 7000 patient samples, leading the authors to conclude that Babesiosis was rare in Australia.
+A subsequent investigation found no additional evidence of human babesiosis in over 7000 patient samples, leading the authors to conclude that babesiosis was rare in Australia.
 A similar disease in cattle, commonly known as tick fever, is spread by Babesia bovis and B. bigemina in the introduced cattle tick Rhipicephalus microplus.
 This disease is found in eastern and northern Australia.